-- What you say of Lazarus Laughed deeply pleases me, particularly that you found something of Zarathustra in it.
-Zarathustra, although my work may appear like a pitiable contradiction to this statement and my life add an exclamation point to this contradiction, has influenced me more than any book I've read.
-I ran into it, through the bookshop of Benjamin Tucker, the old philosophical anarchist, when I was eighteen and I've always possessed a copy since then and every year or so I reread it and am never disappointed, which is more than I can say of almost any other book (that is, never disappointed in it as a work of art, aspects of its teaching I no longer concede)" (Letter to Benjamin De Casseres, June 22, 1927, Travis Bryer 1988, 246). - Note that in Mourning Becomes Electra the heroine also has to descend to enter or incarcerate herself in the family mansion in order to confront her own fate.
-The image or pattern is the same for Wilde, Nietzsche and O'Neill (if my hypothesis is accepted), and all three writers draw on the attribute with which Plato endowed it its applicability and adapt it to their own purposes. - 43 "Linked to the motif of descent, the cave and the sun are central images shared by both texts, but with different meanings.
-In Plato's famous Allegory of the Cave, the philosopher who has ascended is at first blinded by the light of the sun, then learns to see a higher level of reality, but finally must return to the cave to try to liberate those imprisoned inside.
-But recall how they receive their liberator: 'If they were somehow able to get their hands on and kill the man who attempts to release and lead up, wouldn't they kill him?'"
+43Note that in Mourning Becomes Electra the heroine also has to 'descend'-to enter or incarcerate herself in the family mansion-in order to confront her own fate.
+The 'image' or pattern is the same for Wilde, Nietzsche and O'Neill (if my hypothesis is accepted), and all three writers draw on the attribute with which Plato endowed it-its applicability-and adapt it to their own purposes.

+44 Linked to the motif of descent, the cave and the sun are central images shared by both texts, but with different meanings.
+In Plato's famous Allegory of the Cave, the philosopher who has ascended is at first "blinded by the light" of the sun, then learns to see a higher level of reality, but finally must return to the cave to try to liberate those imprisoned inside.
+But recall how they receive their liberator: "If they were somehow able to get their hands on and kill the man who attempts to release and lead up, wouldn't they kill him?"
 (Rep. 517a).
 By contrast, Zarathustra lives happily alone in his cave and descends only after ten years there to give humanity his offering.
 As Gooding-Williams writes, "Plato's sun hovers above the cave and its dwellers whereas Zarathustra's sun comes up to the cave in which he resides" (ZDM 51).
-He takes this difference to mean an "emphasis on the sun's temporal trajectory" that implies a challenge to "the Platonist view that the source of all value (for Plato, the world of forms) transcends the world of time and appearances" (ZDM 51)" (Woodroof 2007, 7). - Nietzsche 2006, 3-6 ("Du grosses Gestirn!
+He takes this difference to mean an "emphasis on the sun's temporal trajectory" that implies a challenge to "the Platonist view that the source of all value (for Plato, the world of forms) transcends the world of time and appearances" (ZDM 51)" (Woodroof 2007, p.
+7).

+452006, pp. 3-6 ("Du grosses Gestirn!
 Was wäre dein Glück, wenn du nicht die hättest, welchen du leuchtest!
 Zehn Jahre kamst du hier herauf zu meiner Höhle: du würdest deines Lichtes und dieses Weges satt geworden sein, ohne mich, meinen Adler und meine Schlange...
 Siehe!
 Ich bin meiner Weisheit überdrüssig, wie die Biene, die des Honigs zuviel gesammelt hat...
 Dazu muss ich in die Tiefe steigen...
 Seht, ich lehre euch den Übermenschen!
 Der Übermenschen ist der Sinn der Erde...
 Ich beschwöre euch, meine Brüder, bleibt der Erde treu und glaubt denen nicht, welche euch von überirdischen Hoffnungen reden!
-Giftmischer sind es, ob sie es wissen oder nicht" Nietzsche 1962, 279 f.).
-And the ending refers back to the
+Giftmischer sind es, ob sie es wissen oder nicht" -1962, pp. 279-80).
+And the ending refers back to the foreword, "But in the morning after this night Zarathustra sprang from his sleeping place, girded his loins and came out from his cave, glowing and strong, like a morning that emerges from dark mountains" (2006, p.
+264) ("Des Morgens aber nach dieser Nacht sprang Zarathustra von seinem Lager auf, gürtete sich die Lenden und kam heraus aus seine Höhle, glühend und stark, wie eine Morgensonne, die aus dunklen Bergen kommt" -1962, p.
+558).

-Thus far, I have established the basis of my hypothesis; now I will try to demonstrate its plausibility.
-Philosophical rigour demanded a close reading of O'Neill's entire dramatic work to search for affinities with Platonism in general and with the philosophical notion of the Platonic cave in particular.
-What now remains to be demonstrated is whether the assertion that this image underlies the poiesis of Mourning Becomes Electra can add value to the reading of the play; or, in other words, what remains to be seen, as I have already pointed out, is whether this image - because the cultured spectator or reader also sees it in this way - effectively helps to depict the tragic magnitude of the story dramatized on the stage.
-If theatre is contemplation $(\theta \acute{\epsilon} \alpha \sigma \theta \alpha)$, in this case another image would be superimposed on that which we already see, while we take note of the dramatic effect of such a manoeuvre.
+to be demonstrated is whether the assertion that this image underlies the poiesis of Mourning Becomes Electra can add value to the reading of the play; or, in other words, what remains to be seen, as I have already pointed out, is whether this image-because the cultured spectator or reader also sees it in this way-effectively helps to depict the tragic magnitude of the story dramatized on the stage.
+If theatre is contemplation $(\theta \epsilon \acute{\alpha} o \mu \alpha \iota)$, 46 in this case another image would be superimposed on that which we already see, while we take note of the dramatic effect of such a manoeuvre.